McKinsey Ignite: Step-By-Step Guide to Getting In

 In addition, you’ll learn a lot about consulting and McKinsey, which will help you answer common interview questions such as “why consulting?” and “why McKinsey?

-These questions will definitely be asked during your first round or final round interviews with McKinsey when applying for an internship or full-time position.
+These questions will definitely be asked during your first round or final round interviews with McKinsey when applying for a McKinsey internship or full-time position.

 4. Prepare for consulting interviews